 If in doubt, don’t make the request.

-Log into your account and click on Account Management in the top menu.
+Log into your account and click on Services in the top menu and then click Credit Card Services.

-As you can see, it says “A credit bureau report will not be requested and you will receive an instant decision.”
+As you can see, it says “We will not obtain a credit bureau report to evaluate your request, and you will receive a decision instantly.
+All fields required.”

-I submitted in my information, confirmed on the subsequent page (not shown), and boom!
+I submitted my information, confirmed on the subsequent page (not shown), and boom!

 A $1,000 increase on a $10,000 credit limit, increasing my credit line by 10%.